MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-websrv-vignette.md

 - `inputs` - (optional) Defines the web service input schema.
 If empty, the service will not accept inputs. `inputs` are defined as a named list `list(x = "logical")` which describe the input parameter names and their corresponding [Data Types](#io-data-types)
 - `outputs` - (optional) Defines the web service output schema.
 If empty, the service will not return a response value. `outputs` are defined as a named list `list(x = "logical")` which describe the output parameter names and their corresponding  [Data Types](#io-data-types)
-    Note: If \code{code} is defined as a \code{function} then only one output value can be claimed.
+    Note: If `{code}` is defined as a `{function}` then only one output value can be claimed.
 - `v` - (optional) Defines a unique web service version.
-If the version is left blank, a unique \code{guid} will be generated in its place.
+If the version is left blank, a unique `{guid}` will be generated in its place.
 Useful during service development before the author is ready to officially publish a semantic version to share.
 - `alias` - (optional) An alias name of the predication RPC function used to consume the service.
 If `code` is a function it will use that function name by default.
 See [Api](#api-client).
 - `destination` (optional) The codegen output directory location.
 - `descr` - (optional) The description of the web service.